-Field sites are approved by the Director of Field Education - Generalist Practice and with oversight of the faculty.
+Field sites for baccalaureate students are approved by the Director of Field Education - Generalist Practice in accordance with the policies identified in the Field Manual.
 In order for agencies (Field sites) to be approved by the School of Social Work for the purpose of providing Field Instruction, they must meet the minimum criteria identified in the Field Manual.

 Area placements shall be those within Waco, McLennan County, and within a 90 mile radius (driving distance for seminar) of Baylor University.
 Most students will be placed in Field placement sites within Waco/McLennan County and its neighboring counties.
 The Field Education office has developed a number of placements in Bell County including Temple, Belton, and Killeen, in the Dallas/Fort Worth metroplex, and in the Austin/Travis county area.
-If students are interested in placements in these areas that are not on the approved list of Field placements, the student should ascertain that the site and supervisor meet the SSW criteria and then talk with the Director of Field Education - Generalist Practice about developing that site.
-Students in these areas will be expected to return to the campus each week to attend integrative Field seminars unless special approval is given by the Field Education office to use distance technology.
+If students are interested in placements in these areas that are not on the approved list of Field placements, the student should ascertain that the site and supervisor meet the SSW criteria and then talk with the Director of Field Education - Generalist Practice about developing a field internship opportunity in that site.
+Students in these areas will be expected to return to the campus each week to attend integrative Field seminars and all other classes unless special approval is given by the Field Education office to use distance technology.